jrc17/stats-preview-card-component-main/README.md

 ## Overview

-Stats previw card component built using HTML and CSS
+Stats preview card component built using HTML and CSS

 ### The challenge